 - Individuals in need of tax advisory, real estate financing, or investment strategies

-Now, although a private bank account is generally for wealthy individuals, not all banks will accept you solely on the amount of cash you can deposit.
+Now, although private accounts are generally for high-net-worth individuals, not all banks will accept you solely on the amount of cash you can deposit.

 You will still need to pass their due diligence procedures.
-And on top of that, some banks require you to hold a certain amount of liquid assets, such as stock or bond portfolios to open an account.
+And on top of that, some banks require you to hold a certain amount of liquid assets, such as stock or bond portfolios to open accounts.

 That said, regardless of the form, you’ll typically need to be able to deposit or invest between US $500,000 to $1,000,000.